VibraForge: A Scalable Prototyping Toolkit For Creating Spatialized Vibrotactile Feedback Systems: Related Work

 For multi-actuator authoring, the design focus shifts from waveform editing to pattern design.
 Designers compose vibration paths across multiple actuators on a canvas and the system converts the drawn paths to a series of vibration commands that are executed over time.
 For example, Schneider et al. utilized phantom sensation illusions to interpolate points between actuators to produce more continuous vibration sensations in Mango \cite{schneider2015tactile}.

 VibraForge's GUI Editor combines single-actuator waveform design with a multi-actuator canvas to support the efficient design for spatialized systems.
-It provides a library of standard waveforms and envelops for composing complex waveforms.
+It provides a library of standard waveforms and envelopes for composing complex waveforms.
 It is also compatible with existing tools such as Syntacts \cite{pezent2020syntacts} and VIREO \cite{terenti2023vireo} to support the reuse of workflows and prior knowledge.
-The canvas shows a virtual layout of actuators that replicates the physical chain connections so designers can use it as reference when designing spatial patterns.
+The canvas shows a virtual layout of actuators that replicates the physical chain connections so designers can reference it while designing spatial patterns.